Joe started preparing for the Uniform Bar Exam (in Kansas) with just seven weeks to go.

 “I just wasn’t ready for it.
 I did not take very many bar prep classes in law school.
 So I knew it was gonna be tough.
 Once I looked at the material, I thought, ‘Man, I am screwed.’
 There’s no way I’m gonna pull this together in seven weeks.”

-As Joe went through his studies, he found out that essays were particularly challenging.
+As Joe went through his studies, he found out that the MEEs were particularly challenging for him.

 “Essays were a real issue for me because a lot of the essay topics were completely new to me.
 I didn’t have any experience with them.”